There is no easy way to quickly convert a Google Doc into Markdown or HTML using Google’s built-in tools.

 Where do I get this magic from?

 Again, this is an add-on for Google Docs.
 It doesn’t come built in, so you’re going to have to install it.
-I suggest you check out the GitHub page and then head to Google’s add-on store to install GD2md-HTML from there.
+I suggest you check out the GitHub page and then head to Google’s add-on store to install Docs to Markdown from there.